 DM: How did you become a writer?

 BH: I’m one of those “always been” writers.
 I learned to read by writing a book at the age of three, and started hacking out sword & sorcery stories in my father’s spreadsheet software when I was nine.
 It always struck me as a Thing One Does For Fun, though, until my 8th grade English teacher used the word “publish.”
 She probably said something after that, but I was too busy listening to the revelatory bells ringing in my head.
 There were a few detours along the way (hypertext fiction in the 2000s, National Novel Writing Months over time), but I started submitting regularly in 2016 and eventually qualified for the SFWA.

 DM: What else are you passionate about?
 Tell us about it.

 BH: I used to travel a fair amount for work, in the Before Times, and I’m always thrilled to have the chance to see new places and learn something unexpected.
 Might be something as simple as glass-blowing in Corning; might be how geothermal energy cooks traditional Maori food in New Zealand.
 (For those curious: “really well.”)
 But since I’m spatially locked for a while yet, it’s culinary experiments.
 My parents owned a restaurant when I was a kid, and a few things stuck: so whether it’s regional cuisine, or molecular gastronomy, or beer-making, I’m always curious to try (and try to make) new food.
 (The dishes, I’m a bit less enthusiastic about.)

 DM: Do you have anything you’d like to promote?

-Thank you, Evergreen!
-Once again, “Up a Tree” can be found in the Fall 2020 issue of Departure Mirror Quarterly.
+Thank you, Brian!
+“Techniques for Folding Time and Space to Fit Into Your Nightstand” can be found in the Spring 2021 issue of Departure Mirror Quarterly.
 The issue is free to download and to read.
 If you love the story as much as we do, please tell your friends!